 Another great thing about this system is the halocline.
 A halocline occurs when salt water and fresh water meet.
 Salt water, being denser and heavier, makes up the lower layer, while fresh water makes up the top layer.
 When swimming above the halocline, it seems like you are flying over the water, and when swimming under the halocline, it seems line you are swimming just below the surface.
 Here’s a photo of a diver through the halocline.
 The blurriness is caused by the diver swimming through the halocline, not the camera.

-Check out the Ponderosa video on the Cave diving videos page to experience the halocline in motion.
+Check out the Ponderosa video below to experience the halocline in motion.